mozilla/normandy/docs/user/filter_expressions.rst

    // Match users located in the US who have Firefox as their default browser normandy.country == 'US' && normandy.isDefaultBrowser

-   // Match users with the Flash plugin installed normandy.plugins['Shockwave Flash']
+   // Match users with the Flash plugin installed.
+If Flash is missing, the
+   // plugin list returns `undefined`, which is a falsy value in JavaScript and
+   // fails the match.
+Otherwise, it returns a plugin object, which is truthy. normandy.plugins['Shockwave Flash']